 Civil legal services in respect of housing order for possession are within the scope of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (‘LASPO’), notice section 21, evict notice, section 8 notice, eviction section 21 and it is on that basis that funding is provided by the Legal Aid Agency (LAA) for Housing Possession Court Duty Schemes.
 Delivery is by providers (under contracts with the LAA), with each contract aligned to a particular scheme made up of single or multiple courts, and awarded following a competitive procurement process.

-Sounds like a much needed scheme but our experience is that very little is done at the time of high court eviction order to suspend proceedings or take action to keep people in their homes when tenants not paying rent and help with deposit for renting.
-We help landlord in eviction to evict a tenant by sending eviction notice by landlord.
+Sounds like a much-needed scheme but our experience is that very little is done at the time of high court eviction order to suspend proceedings or take action to keep people in their homes when tenants not paying rent and help with a deposit for renting.
+We help the landlord in eviction to evict a tenant by sending eviction notice by the landlord.

 Our view is that as enforcement professionals we can and should be highlighting the availability of the scheme at the time notice of eviction, letter of eviction is given and at the time of the high court writ eviction itself.
 Of course, it may all be too late to make a difference to the plight of people being evicted but we see no reason why we cannot give out information in a prescribed form.
 We have responded to the online survey suggesting this today.